EBro912/HoloSharp/README.md

 ## Documentation
-Further help and documentation alongside many examples can be found [here.](https://ebro912.gitbook.io/holosharp/) Or, you can join the Hololive Creators Club Discord, and ask @All Toasters Toast Toast #0001 for help.
+Further help and documentation alongside many examples can be found [here.](https://ebro912.gitbook.io/holosharp/)

+Or, you can join the Hololive Creators Club Discord, head over to #holofans-api ask @All Toasters Toast Toast #0001 for help.
 (That's me!)
 The invite to the server can be found [here.](https://discord.gg/xJd9Der)